New Zealand Helmet Law Wars

 Response: Yes and no

 of a crash.
 It does not make me feel safer in the sense that I feel that I think I am less likely to have a crash.
 This

 of a crash, or that they will necessarily make people feel safer although they may do so.
 All we have argued is that

 The real problem is the car.
-Debating the merits of bicycle helmets takes attention away from the effort to improve other forms of bicycling safety.
+Debating the merits of bicycle helmets takes attention away from the effort to improve

-designed largely from a car user perspective".(21) Furthermore, the British
+the fact that the modern traffic system is designed largely from a car user perspective".(21) Furthermore, the British

 important to ensure that an increase in road safety is brought about through making it safer for people to move around -

 A plea to move beyond warring over bicycle helmets

 adopt an approach that sees cycle helmets as only one part of a complex picture.
 I suggest that it would be more

 Cycle helmet wearing is an important part of a broader strategy to promote cycling as a healthy, physically active mode

 of transport.
 Central and local Government should urgently provide adequate resources to improve the conditions for

 cyclists with more dedicated cycle paths, road traffic reduction and calming measures, together with the provision of

 secure cycle parking facilities at bus and rail stations, and promoting programmes such as Safe Cycle Routes to School.

 Driver training and the Driving Test should specifically include and test driver awareness of cyclists and other

 vulnerable road users such as pedestrians.